-The pier, originally constructed in 1952, is listed in the National Register of Historic Places, in large part because of the innovative engineering techniques that keep it afloat.
+The Pier, originally constructed in 1952, is listed in the National Register of Historic Places, in large part because of the innovative engineering techniques that keep it afloat (read more about this fascinating story in David Dunlap’s The New York Times piece).
 Just below the water, three large concrete caissons support the main structure in lieu of traditional piles.
 Furthermore, these underwater containers serve as unique basement spaces, unlike any other pier.

-The rich past of Pier 57— and its exciting future — tell an important story about the legacy of innovation on our west side waterfront.
+Pier 57’s captivating past — and its exciting future — tell an important story about the legacy of innovation on our west side waterfront.

 This fall, the James Beard Foundation (JBF) will open a mission-centered showcase kitchen, dining and demonstration space, and vendor kiosk featuring new chef-driven, fast-casual concepts selected by the JBF.
 The food hall will also be home to an additional 17 kiosk vendors and will serve as an incubator for local small businesses and food entrepreneurs aligned with the Foundation’s mission of championing a standard of good food anchored in talent, equity and sustainability.
 Learn more.